-As Canada moves closer to a legal weed regime—with new regulations expected this summer—some doctors are questioning the way we consume medical weed and suggesting that taking it up the butt is actually much more effective than smoking it.
+As Canada moves closer to legalizing weed—with new regulations expected to come this summer—some doctors are questioning the way we consume medical weed, suggesting that taking it up the butt is actually much more effective than smoking it.

-Almost half of Canadians have used weed at least once in their lifetime, and smoking is the most popular method.
+Almost half of Canadians have used weed at least once in their lifetime, and smoking is obviously the method that's most popular.
 However, researchers are increasingly warning Canadians about the negative health effects that come from smoking cannabis.
-The Canadian Centre for Substance Abuse says "smoking cannabis may be even more harmful to a person's airways and lungs than smoking tobacco, since cannabis smoking often involves unfiltered smoke, larger puffs, deeper inhalation and longer breath holding."
-(In terms of overall health effects, smoking tobacco is far worse than smoking weed.)
+The Canadian Centre for Substance Abuse says, "Smoking cannabis may be even more harmful to a person's airways and lungs than smoking tobacco, since cannabis smoking often involves unfiltered smoke, larger puffs, deeper inhalation, and longer breath holding."

 According to BC-based dispensary Kootenays Medicine Tree, suppositories are a good option for people who are seriously ill, because they can take large doses that activate quickly and don't give patients a high.

-In the US, vaginal cannabis suppositories meant to reduce period pain have also made their way onto the market, however their efficacy has yet to be proven.
+In the US, vaginal cannabis suppositories meant to reduce period pain have also made their way onto the market, but their efficacy has yet to be proven.

 Follow Manisha Krishnan on Twitter.